Best ChatGPT Prompts for SEO & Marketing (That Actually Work)

 Prompt:

-Why the ranking and explanation?
-Because it forces ChatGPT to evaluate its own outputs, which surfaces the reasoning you can use to adapt lines for your specific list.
-You’re not just getting 10 options — you’re getting a decision framework.
+The ranking forces ChatGPT to evaluate its own outputs, surfacing reasoning you can use to adapt lines for your specific list.

 Conversion Rate Optimization Prompt